Professor

 Racial and Ethnic Politics; Immigration Policy

-He was also Senior Fellow at the Brookings Institution and a Research Fellow at the American Enterprise Institute.
+Peter Skerry is professor of political science at Boston College and a Fellow at the Institute for Advanced Studies in Culture at the University of Virginia.
+He was previously professor of government at Claremont McKenna College, and taught political science at UCLA, where he was Director of Washington Programs at the Center for American Politics and Public Policy.
+He was also Senior Fellow at the Brookings Institution and Research Fellow at the American Enterprise Institute.
 He served as co-convenor of the Brookings-Duke Immigration Policy Roundtable, and as co-director of the Dialogue on Islam in America at the American Enterprise Institute.
 He was a member of the Malta Forum, a dialogue between Western and Muslim public intellectuals convened by the Institute for American Values.
 He served on the Advisory Council on European/Transatlantic Issues at the Heinrich Böll Foundation of the Bündis 90/Die Grünen (the German Green Party).
 He has been awarded residential fellowships at the Woodrow Wilson International Center for Scholars, the American Academy in Berlin, and the Russell Sage Foundation.

-Professor Skerry has published in a variety of scholarly and general interest publications, including Society, Publius, Journal of Policy History, The Forum, The New Republic, Slate, The Public Interest, The Wilson Quarterly, National Review, the New York Times, the Los Angeles Times, the Washington Post, the Wall Street Journal, National Affairs, the Weekly Standard, First Things, Foreign Affairs, The American Interest, and American Purpose.
+Professor Skerry has published in a variety of scholarly and general interest publications, including Society, Publius, Journal of Policy History, The Forum, The New Republic, Slate, The Public Interest, The Wilson Quarterly, National Review, the New York Times, the Los Angeles Times, the Washington Post, the Wall Street Journal, National Affairs, The Weekly Standard, First Things, Foreign Affairs, The American Interest, and American Purpose.

-“Still the Ambivalent Minority?” (tentative title), extended essay review of The Latino Century: How America’s Largest Minority Is Transforming Democracy by Mike Madrid (Simon and Schuster, 2024); Claremont Review of Books (forthcoming, Winter 2025)
+"Minority Report": essay review of The Latino Century: How America's Largest Minority Is Transforming Democracy by Mike Madrid; Claremont Review of Books (Spring 2025).

 "Mr. Trump, Give Up on That Wall," National Review (December 2024)

 "Are Muslims at Home in America?"
-National Review (October, 2 2023)
+National Review (October 2023)

 "Why ‘Black Lives Matter’ Matters,” National Affairs (Spring 2021)